 - Children who use this drug can rarely have a bone problem in the hip (slipped growth plate).
 Call the doctor right away if your child has hip or knee pain or a limp.

 - Raised pressure in the head has rarely happened with this drug.
 The risk may be greater in patients with Turner syndrome or Prader-Willi syndrome.
 Signs most often happen within the first 8 weeks of starting this drug.
-Call your doctor right away if you have change in eyesight, a very bad headache, upset stomach, or throwing up.
+Call your child’s doctor right away if your child has a change in eyesight, a severe headache, upset stomach, or throwing up.

 - Very bad and sometimes deadly lung or breathing problems have happened in some children with Prader-Willi syndrome.
 The chance may be higher in children who have sleep apnea, an infection in the lungs or airway, a block in the airway, and in children who are very overweight.
 Call the doctor right away if your child has a fever of 100.4°F (38°C) or higher, cough, sore throat, shortness of breath, chest pain or discomfort, new or worse snoring, or breathing that is not normal while asleep.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:

 - Irritation where the shot is given.